rylezhou/insightface/README.md

 ### Pretrained Models

-You can use `$INSIGHTFACE/src/eval/verification.py` to test all the pre-trained models.
+You can use `/recognition/ArcFace/verification.py` to test the pre-trained models.

 **Please check [Model-Zoo](https://github.com/deepinsight/insightface/wiki/Model-Zoo) for more pretrained models.**